vardanpopli/Next_word_predictor_LSTM/README.md

 Padding: Pre-Padding is applied to ensure all sequences have the same length.

 Input-Output Split: Finally, the input sequences (excluding the last word) and corresponding labels (the last word) are separated into x and y respectively.
-This prepares the data for training the LSTM model, where the goal is to predict the next word in a sequence given the preceding words.
+This prepares the data for training the LSTM model, where the goal is to predict the next word in a sequence given the preceding words.(Multiclass classification)

 # Architecture
 1. Input Layer: The input layer accepts sequences of words represented as integers.
 Each word is mapped to an integer index, and the input sequence is of variable length.